 All colleges, both public and private, have certain mandatory classes.
 This college is also teaching respect – respect for the country, for the flag, and the principles that made America great.
 As the college president said: “It’s the United States of America, not the diversified states of America.”

 About College of the Ozarks

-College of the Ozarks is a private Christian liberal arts college affiliated with the Presbyterian Church.
+College of the Ozarks (C of O) is a private Christian liberal arts college affiliated with the Presbyterian Church.
 This unique institution is committed to a five-fold mission of encouraging academic, Christian, cultural, vocational, and patriotic growth in its students.
-They also emphasize character education and offer the opportunity to learn a great work ethic through a mandatory word-study program.
+C of O also emphasizes character education and offers the opportunity to learn a great work ethic through a mandatory word-study program.

 Thus, a course like “Patriotic Education and Fitness” is less unusual for this campus than it would be for others.
 Students at College of the Ozarks are used to learning practical skills as part of their college experience.
 The college also has a Patriotic Education Travel Program for students.